 However, there is another business process management framework, PAS 55, which does take workplace safety and environmental impact measurement as a primary consideration.
 PAS 55 is less familiar to the North American business community, but (as we’ll discuss below) that may soon change in 2014.
 PAS 55 has been in use in the UK for many years.
 First published by the British Standards Institute (BSI) in 2004, PAS 55 was developed over a six-year period by an industry group of over 50 public and private entities– primarily in the utilities (electricity, gas, water), mining and public transport sectors.

 What is the Goal of Asset Life Cycle Management?

 PAS 55 comes at the problem of risk management and worker safety from a different direction– it’s based in the asset management side of the equation.
-PAS 55 addresses the underlying question of what is the optimal route between risk, cost and performance for capital assets.
-This is particularly important for the type of industries that originally helped define PAS 55, such as the utilities sector.
-Utilities are very capital intensive and they have to meet very high performance standards, e.g., no downtime for consumer electrical service; zero contamination of public water supplies; no tolerance for injuries or deaths caused by public transport.
+PAS 55 addresses the underlying question of what is the optimal route between risk, cost, and performance for capital assets.
+This is particularly important for the type of industries that originally helped define PAS 55, such as the utility sector.
+Utilities are very capital intensive and they have to meet very high-performance standards, e.g., no downtime for consumer electrical service; zero contamination of public water supplies; no tolerance for injuries or deaths caused by public transport.